 - An interagency group with representation from each of the active members of AWFCG completed an annual review of the 2016 AIWFMP prior to the 2019 fire season.
-The review and associated updates were certified by the AWFCG Chair and the updated document was republished as the Alaska Interagency Wildland Fire Management Plan 2016 (March 2019 Review).
-Updates include: - Minor grammatical, punctuation, spelling, and format changes. - Document edited for compliance with Section 508 of the Workforce Rehabilitation Act. - Signatories on Signature page remain as they were in 2016 when the document was originally signed.
-The 2017 through 2019 reviews only require a signature from the AWFCG Chair.
+The review and associated updates were certified by the AWFCG Chair, and the updated document was republished as the Alaska Interagency Wildland Fire Management Plan 2016 (March 2019 Review).
+Updates include: - Minor grammatical, punctuation, spelling, and format changes.